Little Girl

 The damage is done, no need to go back there.

-So, you run to the next, as if you’ve forgotten the disease you’d opted to escape from, begins again where you are headed.
+So you run to the next, as if you’ve forgotten the dis ease you’re plotting to escape from, comes from where you are headed.

 A perpetual cycle of malice and discontent.